sourcegraph/about/content/blogposts/2023/cody-vscode-0-12-release.md

 }
 ```

+## Smarter Autocompletions with Increased Context Awareness

+Cody now has greater awareness of the surrounding code context when providing completions.
+This increased context awareness results in smarter completions like useful docstrings in addition to avoiding variable name duplication.
+Cody can now provide more relevant suggestions based on what comes after your cursor.

+To enable, set `cody.autocomplete.advanced.model` to `claude-instant-infill`.

+## Higher Quality Unit Tests Generation

+We've enhanced unit test generation with framework detection and contextual scaffolding.

+The improved tests should now:
+- Use the correct testing framework - The tests will automatically detect and use the testing framework in your project, whether it’s PyTest, UnitTest, etc.
+- Include imports - The command will intelligently add necessary imports for the test code, avoiding common issues like missing imports.
+- Add relevant context - The generated tests will include stubs and setup code to put the tests in context, instead of just isolated assertions.

 ### Manually Trigger Autocompletions

 Autocompletions can now be triggered manually using `alt + \`.
-Simply move your cursor to a block of code, press `alt + \`, and Cody will analyze the code and provide autocomplete suggestions.
+Move your cursor to a block of code, press `alt + \`, and Cody will provide autocomplete suggestions.

 ### Changelog